The Role of Deep Learning Regularizations on Actors in Offline RL

 \textbf{Benchmark.} For our experiments, we utilize the popular D4RL \citep{fu2020d4rl} benchmark as our testbed.
 Following the selection of tasks in \citet{park2024value}, we focus on the medium datasets for Gym-MuJoCo tasks, medium- and large-diverse datasets for AntMaze tasks, and cloned datasets for Adroit.
 In sections \autoref{individual}, \autoref{combined}, and \autoref{inside}, we reserve 5\% of the data as a validation set to observe the differences in tracked metrics, aiming to determine whether regularizations offer benefits in offline RL and to understand their impact on the actor network's internal structure.
 For the results presented in \autoref{per-data} and \autoref{generalization}, we use complete data sets for training, evaluating the entire set of Gym-MuJoCo, AntMaze, and Adroit tasks.
 These sections focus on assessing the extent to which regularizations can enhance performance and improve the generalization of actor networks.

-\textbf{Algorithms.} To enable a study with sufficient evidence, we select two competitive, ensemble-free algorithms: ReBRAC \citep{tarasov2023revisiting}, a minimalist policy-regularized approach, and IQL \citep{kostrikov2021offline}, a powerful algorithm from the implicit regularization family.
+\textbf{Algorithms.} To enable a study with sufficient evidence, we select two competitive, ensemble-free algorithms: ReBRAC \citep{tarasov2024revisiting}, a modification of minimalist TD3+BC \citep{fujimoto2021minimalist} policy-regularized approach, and IQL \citep{kostrikov2021offline}, a powerful algorithm from the implicit regularization family.
 We use the ReBRAC + CE + MT modification of \citet{tarasov2024value}, where ReBRAC is augmented with a cross-entropy objective \citep{farebrother2024stop}, leading to significant performance improvements and improved training stability on various tasks.